BruceEckel/scripts/Coming_out.md

 **DAVE:** *(lighting joint)* My toothbrush is analog.

 **OLIVER:** Doesn't matter.
-There's facial recognition on every street corner.
+There's facial recognition everywhere.
 It knows what we're thinking.

 **ADAM:** Would that be so bad?